The Ultimate Guide to Tignes

 For a Michelin-star experience, Ursus can be found in the 5* Hotel Les Suites de Nevada.
 The project of Clement Bouvier, this exceptional restaurant provides authentic and mastered cuisine made from local and seasonal produce.

 Tignes is a lively resort with plenty of events to be enjoyed across the calendar.
 Every Thursday during the French and British school holidays, the ESF instructors of Tignes put on an incredible torchlit display as they snake down the mountain lighting up the night sky with torches.
 During the winter months, Tignes hosts its cultural season at the auditorium of Tignespace with a varied programme of concerts, humorous shows and plays.

 The month of March sees Tignes welcome members of the LBGTQ+ community join in the celebrations of European Snow Pride, with a week of stunning shows, performances from international DJs and of course, a week of top quality skiing.

-During the month of April, Live in Tignes by Francofonics sees holidaymakers and locals alike be entertained by three days of free concerts on the pistes and in the centre of the resort.
+During the month of April, Live in Tignes sees holidaymakers and locals alike be entertained by three days of free concerts on the pistes and in the centre of the resort.
 Bringing pop and rock to the Alps, this event has two outdoor stages and more than 10 artists for festival-goers to enjoy.